EvgenLutscenko/questSpace/README.md

     "question 2"
   ],
   "answers": [
-    int - number of the question to which the answer to "question 1" leads, int - number of the question to which the answer to "question 2" leads ],
+    "int - number of the question to which the answer to 'question 1' leads", "int - number of the question to which the answer to 'question 2' leads" ],
-  "number": int - question number
+  "number": "int - question number"
 }
 ```
 ## Installation: